Anniepoo/enron/README.md

 ### Get the latest SWI-Prolog

 Install the latest  [SWI-Prolog](http://www.swi-prolog.org) _development
 version_.
-As SWISH is very  much  in   flux  and  depends  on the recent SWI-Prolog pengines and sandboxing libraries, it   is  quite common that you            need            the             [nightly            build (Windows)](http://www.swi-prolog.org/download/daily/bin/) or build   the
+As Prototype is very  much  in   flux  and  depends  on the recent SWI-Prolog pengines and sandboxing libraries, it   is  quite common that you            need            the             [nightly            build (Windows)](http://www.swi-prolog.org/download/daily/bin/) or build   the